Acoustic Guitar Solo Lesson Part 1: A Totally Unique, Creative, And Equally Impressive Way To Solo On Your Acoustic Guitar

 by Simon Candy

-In todays article, part 1, we will cover the basics of this soloing approach.
-I will show you just how simple it really is to marry up your pentatonic scale patterns with the open strings for a totally unique and amazing solo sound.
+In today's article, we cover the basics of this soloing approach.
+You learn just how simple it is to marry up the pentatonic scale patterns with the open strings for a unique and amazing solo sound.

 The Banjo Roll Technique

-There is actually a third element I have not mentioned yet, that along with the pentatonic scale patterns and open strings, completes this unique solo guitar technique.
+There is a third element I have not mentioned that along with the pentatonic scale patterns and open strings, completes this unique solo guitar technique.
+That element is a banjo roll.

 A banjo roll is simply a rotating/repeating fingerpicking pattern that uses your thumb (p), index (i), and middle (m) fingers across adjacent strings.